 The end of financial year (EOFY) sales are almost upon us in 2023, which means it's time to start thinking about what items you want to bag for knocked down prices.
 TV deals is usually one of the most popular categories whenever a major sale hits Australia and EOFY TV deals are certainly no different.

 Fortunately, we expect many TVs from the major brands to receive some big discounts this year, but as ever, you'll need to be quick as prices tend top shoot back up again as the calendar hits July 1.

-This year, we're seen massive discounts on a vast assortment of smart TVs, from cheaper models to high-end flagships, and everything in-between.
-All the big Aussie retailers have come to the party with the intention clear out their stock from the past financial year, and we've been scouring their sites to find you a legendary bargain.
+Taking 2022 as an example, we saw massive discounts on a vast assortment of smart TVs, from cheaper models to high-end flagships, and everything in-between.
+All the big Aussie retailers came to the party with the intention to clear out their stock from the previous financial year, and we'll once again be scouring their sites to find you a legendary bargain.

 Televisions, more so than most other tech products, tend to receive drastic price drops mere months after release, meaning it's possible to save hundreds (or even thousands) on a relatively new TV's RRP.

-With this in mind, we encourage anyone who's in the market for a new telly to seriously consider the deals listed on this page, because these sale prices won't be around for much longer.
-You can check out the best EOFY 2022 TV sales we've found so far below!
+With this in mind, we encourage anyone who's in the market for a new telly to seriously consider the deals listed on this page, because these sale prices won't be around for long.
+You can check out the best EOFY 2023 TV sales we've found so far below!